tanweijie123/tp/docs/UserGuide.md

 **Q**: I would like to contribute to this project.
 May I know who do I reach out to?
 **A**: You may reach our PR Department email [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

+**Q**: Am I able to mark multiple schedules as paid or unpaid with one command?
+**A**: Currently, you are only able to mark only one schedule as paid or unpaid per command.
+This is a feature we are aiming to implement in the future.

 --------------------------------------------------------------------------------------------------------------------